Localizing differences in smooths with simultaneous confidence bounds on the true discovery proportion: Abstract

 \section{Abstract}

-We demonstrate a method for localizing where two smooths differ using a true discovery proportion (TDP) based interpretation.
-The procedure yields a statement on the proportion of some region where true differences exist between two smooths, which results from its use of hypothesis tests on groups of basis coefficients underlying the smooths.
-The methodology avoids otherwise ad hoc means of doing so such as performing hypothesis tests on entire smooths of subsetted data.
-TDP estimates are 1-$\alpha$ confidence bounded simultaneously, assuring that the estimate for a region is a lower bound on the proportion of actual difference, or true discoveries, in that region with high confidence regardless of the number or location of regions estimated.
-Our procedure is based on closed-testing \citep{hommel_multiple_1986} and recent results of \citet{goeman_multiple_2011} and \citet{goeman_simultaneous_2019}.
-We develop expressions for the covariance of quadratic forms because of the multiple regression framework in which we use these authors' foundation, which are shown to be non-negative in many settings.
-The procedure is well-powered because of a result on the off-diagonal decay structure of the covariance matrix of penalized B-splines of degree two or less.
-We demonstrate achievement of estimated TDP and nominal type 1 error rates in simulation and analyze a data set of walking gait of cerebral palsy patients.
+A method is demonstrated for localizing where two spline terms, or smooths, differ using a true discovery proportion (TDP) based interpretation.
+The procedure yields a statement on the proportion of some region where true differences exist between two smooths, which results from use of hypothesis tests on collections of basis coefficients parameterizing the smooths.
+The methodology avoids otherwise ad hoc means of making such statements like subsetting the data and then performing hypothesis tests on the truncated spline terms.
+TDP estimates are 1-$\alpha$ confidence bounded simultaneously.
+This means that the TDP estimate for a region is a lower bound on the proportion of actual difference, or true discoveries, in that region with high confidence regardless of the number of regions at which TDP is estimated.
+Our procedure is based on closed-testing using Simes local test.
+This local test requires that the `multivariate $\chi^2$ test statistics of generalized Wishart type' underlying the method are positive regression dependent on subsets (PRDS), which we show.
+The method is well-powered because of a result on the off-diagonal decay structure of the covariance matrix of penalized B-splines of degree two or fewer.
+We show consistency of the procedure, demonstrate achievement of estimated TDP in simulation and analyze a study of walking gait of cerebral palsy patients.

 Keywords: splines; smoothing; multiple testing; closed-testing; simultaneous confidence